jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 personal environment variable `REVIEW_BASE`.

 `REVIEW_BASE` lets us choose which branch to review relative to.
-Most of the time, `REVIEW_BASE` is `master`, but this isn't alway the case!
-Some repos branch off of `gh-pages`; sometimes I like to review the most recent commit as if it were it's own branch.
-To review the code relative so some other base, set `REVIEW_BASE` before running the command:
+Most of the time, `REVIEW_BASE` is `master`, but this isn't always the case!
+Some repos branch off of `gh-pages`.
+Sometimes I like to review the most recent commit as if it were its own branch.

+To review the code relative so some other base, set `REVIEW_BASE` before running `git stat`:

 ```bash
 # Review between 'gh-pages' and the current branch